EthanCavadia/EthanCavadia.github.io/index.md

 I have a I7-7700HQ so i use SSE x86 intel intrinsics.

-Now that i have all my value aligned i wanted to see if my functions of intersection could be faster by passing from C++ to intrinsics.
+Now that I have all my value-aligned i wanted to see if my functions of intersection could be faster by going from C++ to intrinsics.
 ```cpp
     inline std::array<bool, 4> FourCircle::IntersectsIntrinsics(FourCircle circles)
     {